Bijapur district, Karnataka: History

 In 1848 the territory of Satara, along with Bijapur, was annexed to Britain's Bombay Presidency when the last ruler died without a male heir.
 The British carved a new district by the name Kaladagi.
 The district included present-day Bijapur and Bagalkot districts.
 Bijapur was made the administrative headquarters of the district in 1885, when the headquarters were moved from Bagalkot.
 After India's Independence in 1947, the district became part of Bombay state and was reassigned to Mysore state, later Karnataka, in 1956.
 The former southern taluks of the district were separated in 1997 to form Bagalkot District.

 The citadel, built by Yusuf Adil Shah, a mile (2 km) in circuit, is of great strength, well built of the most massive materials, and encompassed by a ditch 100 yards wide, formerly supplied with water, but now nearly filled up with rubbish, so that its original depth cannot be discovered.
 Within the citadel are the remains of both Hindu temples and old mosques, which prove that Bijapur was an important town.
 The fort, which was completed by Au Adil Shah in 1566, is surrounded by a wall 6 m. in circumference.
 This wall is from 30 to 50 ft (10 to 15 m) high, and is strengthened with 96 massive bastions of various designs.
 In addition there are ten others at the various gateways.
 The width is about 25 ft (8 m); from bastion to bastion runs a battlemented curtained wall about 10 ft (3 m) high.
 The whole is surrounded by a deep moat 30 to 40 ft (10 to 12 m) broad.
 Inside these walls the Bijapur kings bade deference to all comers.
 Outside the walls are the remains of a vast city, now for the most part in ruins, but the innumerable tombs, mosques, caravanserais and other edifices, which have resisted the havoc of time, afford abundant evidence of the ancient splendour of the place.

 Badami, Aihole, and Pattadakal, near Bijapur, are noted for their historical temples in the Chalukya architectural style.

+Geography

+Bijapur District has an area of 10541 square kilometres.
+It is bounded on the east by Gulbarga and Yadgir districts, on the southeast by Raichur district, on the south and southwest by Bagalkot District, on the west by Belgaum district, and on the northwest and north by Sangli and Solapur districts of Maharahstra.

+It consists 5.49% of Karnataka state area.
+It lies between 15 x 50 and 17 x 28 North Latitude and 74 x 54 and 76 x 28 East Longitude.
+The administrative headquarters and chief town is Bijapur.